Consulting and Policy Engagement

 Consultant, Non Exec Director & Executive Coach

-Helping you work with and engage Government & public sector stakeholders
+Helping you and your organisation to work with and engage Government & public sector stakeholders

 Helping you to represent who you are and what you want to achieve; tailoring communications for public sector stakeholders

-Helping you get your voice heard in Westminster
+Helping you get your voice heard in Westminster, including Media training and Select Committee training.

 I work with executives who want to bring their whole selves to work